mouseym/jToxcore/README.md

 5. Do not commit code that only works on Java 7.
 This API is supposed to work on Android as well, which does not support the full Java 7 specification.

 ## Building ##
 1. We use CMake as a build system.
-Currently only the .jar can be built.

 ```
 git clone https://github.com/Tox/jToxcore